Polynomial $\chi$-boundedness for excluding $P_5$: Preliminaries and proof overview

-For an integer $k\ge1$, let $[k]:=\{1,\ldots,k\}$.
-For a graph $G$ with $S\subset V(G)$, let $G[S]$ be the graph on vertex set $S$ whose edges are all the edges $uv$ of $G$ with $u,v\in S$; and we write $\chi(S)$ for $\chi(G[S])$ where there is no danger of ambiguity.
-A pair $(A,B)$ of nonempty disjoint subsets of $V(G)$ is {\em complete} in $G$ if every vertex in $A$ is adjacent in $G$ to every vertex in $B$, is {\em anticomplete} in $G$ if $G$ has no edge between $A,B$, and is {\em pure} if it is complete or anticomplete in $G$.
-Also, say that $A$ is {\em complete} to $B$ in $G$ in the first case, and {\em anticomplete} to $B$ in $G$ in the second case.
-A {\em blockade} in a graph $G$ is a sequence $(B_1,\ldots,B_k)$ of disjoint subsets of $V(G)$; its {\em length} is $k$ and $B_1,\ldots,B_k$ are its {\em blocks}.
-This blockade is {\em complete} in $G$ if $(B_i,B_j)$ is complete in $G$ for all distinct $i,j\in[k]$. \cref{thm:p5} is proved via the following result.
+\item {\em pure} in $G$ if it is complete or anticomplete in $G$. \end{itemize} Also, say that $A$ is {\em complete} to $B$ in $G$ in the first case, and {\em anticomplete} to $B$ in $G$ in the second case.
+A {\em blockade} in a graph $G$ is a sequence $(B_1,\ldots,B_k)$ of disjoint subsets of $V(G)$; its {\em blocks} are $B_1,\ldots,B_k$, its {\em length} is $k$, and its {\em mass} is $\min(\chi(B_i):i\in[k])$.
+We emphasise that our argument extensively studies length and mass of blockades.
+We also say that the blockade $(B_1,\ldots,B_k)$ is {\em complete} in $G$ if $(B_i,B_j)$ is complete in $G$ for all distinct $i,j\in[k]$. \cref{thm:p5} is proved via the following result.

-\begin{theorem} There exists $d\ge 2$ such that every $P_5$-free graph $G$ with $\chi(G)\ge2^{d}$ contains either: \begin{itemize} \item a complete pair $(X,Y)$ with $\chi(X)\ge y^{d}\chi(G)$ and $\chi(Y)\ge (1-y)\chi(G)$ for some $y\in(0,1)$; or
+\begin{theorem} There exists $d\ge 2$ such that every $P_5$-free graph $G$ with $\chi(G)\ge2$ contains either: \begin{itemize} \item a complete pair $(X,Y)$ with $\chi(X)\ge y^{d}\chi(G)$ and $\chi(Y)\ge (1-y)\chi(G)$ for some $y\in(0,\frac14)$; or